RR-CREATOR/eater-mod-1.21/README.md

 7. Blaze - you get fir res for 1 min and can throw fireballs where you are looking by holding shift for 5s

-collect soul stone by mining custom ore, craft soul gemstone, using it craft soul amulet right click mob with soul amulet to get a part of their soul
+collect soul stone by mining custom ore(iron pick needed at minimum), craft soul gemstone, using it craft soul amulet right click mob with soul amulet to get a part of their soul